-Proof will vary depending on the situation, but examples include:
+Proof will vary depending on the situation.
+Examples include:

-- Court documents showing the transfer was ordered by a court and none of the following people asked or petitioned the court to order the transfer: - o The customer; - o The customer's spouse; - o A person with legal authority to act on behalf of the customer or the customer's spouse, or - o A person acting at the direction or request of the customer or the customer's spouse. - Medical records showing that the customer's current need for ALTCS services is solely due to the diagnosis of a disabling condition or a trauma, like an accident or injury that happened after the transfer. - Legal and other written documents showing that after the transfer there was an unexpected loss of other income or resources that would have prevented the customer from qualifying for ALTCS. - Proof that the customer's total counted income and resources would have been below the ALTCS limits standard at all times from the month of transfer through the present month, even if the transferred income or resource had been kept.

-NOTE This reason does not apply to the transfer of excluded resources or home property.
+- Court documents showing the transfer was ordered by a court and none of the following people asked or petitioned the court to order the transfer: - The customer; - The customer's spouse; - A person with legal authority to act on behalf of the customer or the customer's spouse; or - A person acting at the direction or request of the customer or the customer's spouse. - Medical records showing that the customer's current need for ALTCS services is solely due to the diagnosis of a disabling condition or a trauma, like an accident or injury that happened after the transfer; - Legal and other written documents showing that after the transfer there was an unexpected loss of other income or resources that would have prevented the customer from qualifying for ALTCS; - At the time of the transfer the customer could not have anticipated qualifying for ALTCS due to other circumstances that would have prevented ALTCS eligibility; or - Proof that the customer's total counted income and resources would have been below the ALTCS limits standard at all times from the month of transfer through the present month, even if the transferred income or resource had been kept.
+This reason does not apply to the transfer of excluded resources or home property.